aiijazfatima/dev-heatwave-genai/connect-dbs-vscode/connect-dbs-vscode.md

     ![Save configuration file](./images/6-save-config.png "Save configuration file")

 11. Close the file and reload the **ORACLE CLOUD INFRASTRUCTURE** view.
-You can browse the resources of your OCI tenancy.
+Within a couple of minutes, you can browse the resources of your OCI tenancy.

     ![Tenancy details](./images/7-tenancy-details.png "Tenancy details")